tidev/appcd-plugin-webpack/migration.md

 ### Asset management

 For easier transitioning Webpack copies all assets from `app/assets` to your app for Classic and Alloy projects by default.
-However, since [file-loader](https://github.com/webpack-contrib/file-loader) is also pre-configured you can make use of if you want and disable the legacy copying of all asset.
+However, since [file-loader](https://github.com/webpack-contrib/file-loader) is also pre-configured you can make use of it if you'd like and disable the legacy copying of all asset.

 For example, let's assume you have an image view defined like this: